zeling595/tp/docs/UserGuide.md

 ### Deleting a person : `deletePerson`

-Deletes the specified person from the address book.
+Deletes the specified person from the guestbook.

 Format: `deletePerson INDEX`